team1432/team1432.github.io/source/posts/2016-06-29-robots-with-turrets.md

 author: Caleb Eby
 published: true
 title: Robots with Turrets
----
+summary: >
   This is a curated list of robots with rotating turrets from the 2016 FIRST Stronghold Season.
 We are studying these robots for our summer turret robot.

-READMORE
+---

 ## Dropshot by the [Cheesy Poofs](https://www.team254.com/)
 ![Dropshot](https://media.team254.com/2016/03/86bb0776-2016.jpg)